18 TRUTHS MOST DATING COACHES WON’T TELL YOU

 I bet you look around and say “I don’t want any of what I see around me.
 I want something special.”

-The people that truly have outstanding relationships are people that are constantly improving them.
-Don’t mistaken this with the common couple that is constantly repairing their relationship.
+The people who truly have outstanding relationships are people who are constantly improving them.
+Don’t mistaken this with the common couple who is constantly repairing their relationship.

 This is why we at Vimbasi Warriors teach others to custom tailor their love life via “Vimbasi Relationship Design” and “Vimbasi Custom Relationships”.
-You can inquire about such programs here.
+Feel free to text me directly to my community number if you want to inquire about such programs: +1 (512) 980-3203 (Yes I will respond to you personally and directly).

 16) Money won’t repair this area of life.
 However…